Garden Renovation Costs

 Building a Wall

-Several factors influence the cost of constructing a brick wall in your garden.
+Several factors influence the cost of building a brick wall in your garden.
 The two significant factors are the size of the wall and the type of bricks used.
 For example, a small 5m x 1.2m wall made of machine-made bricks can cost as little as £530.
 However, if made from handmade or reclaimed bricks, the same size wall could cost £1,100.

 You have the option of having a thicker wall built.
 Walls with two brick skins will cost twice as much as the same size wall with a single brick skin.
-So a garden brick wall will cost between £70 and £120 per m2.
+So, a garden brick wall will cost between £70 and £120 per m².

 Garden Fence